MSUTeam/MSU/MSU-Documentation.md

 ### Getting the weight of a skill’s particular damage type
 `<skill>.getDamageTypeWeight( _damageType )`

-`_damageType` is a slot in the `this.Const.Damage.DamageType` table.
+`_damageType` is a slot in the `::Const.Damage.DamageType` table.

 Returns an integer which is the weight of the given damage type in the skill.
 Returns null if the skill does not have the given damage type.

 ### Setting the weight of a skill’s particular damage type
 `<skill>.setDamageTypeWeight( _damageType, _weight )`

-`_damageType` is a slot in the `this.Const.Damage.DamageType` table. `_weight` is an integer.
+`_damageType` is a slot in the `::Const.Damage.DamageType` table. `_weight` is an integer.

 Finds the given damage type in the skill’s damage types and sets its weight to the given value.
 Does nothing if the skill does not have the given damage type.

 ### Getting the probability of a skill's particular damage type
 `<skill>.getDamageTypeProbability( _damageType )`

-`_damageType` is a slot in the `this.Const.Damage.DamageType` table.
+`_damageType` is a slot in the `::Const.Damage.DamageType` table.

 Returns a float between 0 and 1 which is the probability of rolling the given damage type when using a skill.
 Returns null if the skill does not have the given damage type.

 ### Rolling a damage type from a skill
 `<skill>.getWeightedRandomDamageType()`

 Selects a damage type from the skill based on weighted random distribution and returns it.
-The returned value is a slot in the `this.Const.Damage.DamageType` table.
+The returned value is a slot in the `::Const.Damage.DamageType` table.
 For example, this function is used by MSU in the `msu_injuries_handler_effect.nut` to roll a damage type from the skill when attacking a target.

 ### Accessing a skill's rolled damage type and damage weight during an attack
-MSU adds the following two slots to the `this.Const.Tactical.HitInfo` table:
+MSU adds the following two slots to the `::Const.Tactical.HitInfo` table:
 - `DamageType`
 - `DamageTypeProbability`